Helium6CRES/he6-cres-spec-sims/README.md

 	* *Notes:*
 		* May need to upgrade pip for the above to work on rocks.
 			* For Winston and I this worked: `pip3 install --upgrade pip`
-		* The following should contain all necessary python packages but if that isn't the case please let me (Drew) know.
+		* The following should contain all necessary python packages but if that isn't the case please let Drew Byron know.
 		* Be sure to add the `module load python-3.7.3` to your enviornment setup file or .bash_profile file so that you have access to python3.
 		* The above must be done by each user, as it's the current users python packages that the scripts below will be utilizing.